Monday, 29 August 2022

 Unfortuantely, Volland appear to suffer from a hamstring injury in scoring and had to be replaced.
 However, the pattern of the game didn’t change as Monaco proceeded to win all the tackles in midfield and caused danger to the PSG defence.
 Certainly, the way Monaco pressed highlighted the weakness of PSG playing a back three, and the reluctance of PSG’s midfield to track back showed the way better teams would succeed against PSG as it was often 3 vs 3.

-There can’t have been many other matches in his distinguished career in which so many of Messi’s passes went to an opponent, which a series of short passes in the congested midfield then led to Monaco counter attacking.
+There can’t have been many other matches in his distinguished career in which so many of Messi’s passes went to an opponent, and a series of short passes in the congested midfield then led to Monaco counter attacking.
 Indeed, if Monaco had forwards of a higher calibre they could easily have led by three or four goals but for final passes going astray or failing to see the right option.
 As it stood, they only led 1-0 at the interval.

 However, that is not to say that PSG didn’t create chances of their own, and with their one chance of the first half, Messi’s fabulous 30 yard effort crashed off the post only to fall to Mbappe with an open goal, but the ex-Monaco striker put the rebound against the other post.